 A Brooklyn Backyard Renovation Fashions into an Urban Retreat

-Laying out the backyard space
+Planning out the backyard space

 K.V. received suggestions from friends, including calls for a pool, but found herself inspired by gardens of Mexico and Brazil.
-Quiet retreats that are lush rather than luxe; welcoming spaces for relaxation and fun that aren’t overly designed.
+Quiet retreats that are lush rather than luxe; welcoming outdoor spaces for relaxation and fun that aren’t overly designed.
 Hosting friends and barbecues was top of mind.

 After clearing and leveling the plot, he installed stained cedar fencing around the full perimeter of the yard.
 He took care to preserve the lone mature tree in the far right corner of the yard.
 The crew discovered bluestone under the rubbish during demolition and they were able to re-purpose it cost-effectively by the back entry.
 The upcycled bluestone blocks created a pathway onto square slabs that lead to the right of the yard into an elevated oasis at the very back, where gravel supports a simple perch.